Synchronization services

 The synchronization services include at least the following:

-The above synchronization primitives are implemented directly by the kernel, except for atomic operations (which are implemented directly by the processor).
+The above synchronization primitives are implemented directly by the kernel, except for atomic operations, which are implemented directly by the processor.

 Note:

-only in normal memory mappings.
+atomic operations on, you should allocate them only in normal memory mappings.

 On certain processors, atomic operations and calls such as